LinuxForHealth/nlp-insights/docs/developer/CI.md

 - The code being merged is of high quality (tests pass)
 - A release is created in git.
-- There is a container image in quay.io that was built using the release, the image tag matches the release.
+- There is a container image in a registry that was built using the release, the image tag matches the release.
 - All commits in the merge satisfy the [DCO](https://github.com/apps/dco) requirements.

 This makes it easy to find the latest release, and pull the associated container image.